tbz-neil-devlin/m431_demo_database/01_Documentation/01_iperka/04b_realize_setup.md

 ## Setup Download & install codeblocks [issue 9]
 * Downloaded the executable from [codeblocks]
 * Saved it to my local drive & pressed execute
 * Once it finished I need to add its directory to the PATH environment variable.
-Doing this allows me to execute the binary E.g. gcc.exe without havibg ti specifiy it's directory location.
+Doing this allows me to execute the binary E.g. gcc.exe without having to specify it's directory location.
 ![codeblocks][setup7]
 ![codeblocks][setup8]
 ![codeblocks][setup9]